 Relationship Therapy Heals and Strengthens Bonds

-Relationship Therapy Case Study – Renée’s Story
+London Relationship Therapy Case Study – Renée’s Story

-Renée is a woman in her forties who recently became divorced after many years of living in an argumentative and unhappy marriage.
+Renée is a woman in her forties living in London.
+She recently became divorced after many years of living in an argumentative and unhappy marriage.
 Over a short period of time Renée became very jealous of her ex-husband when she found out he had started seeing a new woman.
 Unable to cope and move on, Renée became obsessive and started sending threatening letters to this woman.
 Realising that she was going too far and hurting herself and others, Renée decided to look into therapy to help her come to terms with the end of her relationship with her ex-husband.

 Through Self Expression & Counselling, Renée Found Healing